 There are a lot of reasons why a tooth might need a dental crown.
 This can be due to excess decay, a root canal, damage, or even simply wear and tear.
 While they do a great job at protecting damaged teeth, dental crown complications are known to arise.
 Like anything else, crowns have their limits, and one of which is time.

 All dental restorations have limited life expectancies, even the ones we place at Shorewood Family Dental Care.
 Keeping a restored tooth healthy means understanding what could go wrong with that restoration.
 It doesn’t require a lot of difficult extra care.
 However, there are particular things that can go wrong with dental crowns that you need to know about!

 Understanding The Damage That Comes With Time

 A dental crown, when it fits properly, should be able to keep the tooth beneath it safe and protected for around 15 years.
 This is just an average, of course.
 A crown can go bad as early as five years or much later than 15.

 Time, as with any kind of restoration, is what causes dental crown complications.
 Most of the problems that you’ll experience with a crown are due to wear and tear, but don’t leave traumatic injury out: it’s still a distinct possibility!

 Decay Under A Crown?
 Deadly!

 A properly placed crown won’t leave room for bacteria to get in, but that secure fit isn’t always permanent.
-Crowns have to be attached to your teeth with cement, and over time that cement can wear away and leave tiny channels between your crown and tooth.
+Crowns on teeth have to be attached with cement, and over time that cement can wear away and leave tiny channels between your crown and tooth.
 It doesn’t take much space for bacteria to get in and start working its way under the crown.

 The scariest part about a cavity beneath a crown is that it’s really hard to notice them.
 In many cases the problem isn’t even detected until the crown has completely fallen off!
 If decay is bad enough it could be impossible to replace the crown at all!